Glauber: Manning or Jones decision already looms on horizon

 “Nothing has changed.”

-That’s the three-word answer Pat Shurmur offers for anyone who suggests that it is perhaps time for the Giants’ coach to at least consider the idea that rookie quarterback Daniel Jones ought to be considered for the starting job.
+That’s the three-word answer Pat Shurmur offers for anyone who suggests that it might be time for the Giants’ coach to at least consider the idea that rookie quarterback Daniel Jones ought to be considered for the starting job.

 Nothing to see here, folks.
 Manning is still the starter, and that’s that.